Original jurisdiction of the Supreme Court of the United States: Authority

 In one of its earliest cases, Chisholm v.
-Georgia, the court found this jurisdiction to be self-executing, so that no further congressional action was required to permit the court to exercise it.
+Georgia, the Court found this jurisdiction to be self-executing, so that no further congressional action was required to permit the Court to exercise it.

 The constitutional grant of original jurisdiction to the Supreme Court cannot be expanded by statute.
 In the case of Marbury v.
-Madison, the newly elected President, Thomas Jefferson, ordered his acting Secretary of State not to deliver commissions for appointments that had been made by his predecessor, John Adams.
+Madison, the newly-elected president, Thomas Jefferson, ordered his acting Secretary of State not to deliver commissions for appointments that had been made by his predecessor, John Adams.
 One of these appointees, William Marbury, filed a petition for a writ of mandamus directly in the Supreme Court, on the jurisdictional grounds that the Judiciary Act of 1789 stated that the Supreme Court "shall have power to issue writs of prohibition to the district courts [...] and writs of mandamus [...] to any courts appointed, or persons holding office, under the authority of the United States".
 The court, in its first exercise of judicial review over a statute enacted by Congress, held that this grant of power to the Supreme Court was beyond what the Constitution permitted, and that this language was therefore invalid as unconstitutional.

 Cases

 The number of cases heard pursuant to the court's original jurisdiction "has always been a minute portion of its overall caseload", generally including only one or two such cases per term.

 Most of these cases involve disputes over state boundaries and water rights, but others center on tax or interstate pollution issues.
 The court has tended to decline other kinds of cases arising from disputes between the states.

 Examples of such cases include the 1892 case of United States v.
 Texas, a case to determine whether a parcel of land belonged to the United States or to Texas, and Virginia v.
-Tennessee, a case turning on whether an incorrectly drawn boundary between two states can be changed by a state court, and whether the setting of the correct boundary requires Congressional approval.
+Tennessee (1893), a case turning on whether an incorrectly drawn boundary between two states can be changed by a state court, and whether the setting of the correct boundary requires Congressional approval.
 Two other original jurisdiction cases involve colonial-era borders and rights under navigable waters in New Jersey v.
-Delaware, and water rights between riparian states upstream of navigable waters in Kansas v.
+Delaware (2008), and water rights between riparian states upstream of navigable waters in Kansas v.
 Colorado.

 On one occasion, United States v.
-Shipp, a criminal complaint was filed directly to the court, following the lynching of a defendant whose appeal to the court had been granted.
-The case brought against those responsible for the lynching gave the court original jurisdiction over a criminal case for the first and thus far only time in its history.
+Shipp (1906), a criminal contempt complaint was filed directly to the Court, following the lynching of a defendant whose appeal to the Court had been granted.
+The case brought against those responsible for the lynching gave the Court original jurisdiction over a criminal case for the first and thus far only time in its history.

+In Texas v.
+Pennsylvania (2020), the State of Texas filed an action with the Supreme Court alleging that four states had violated the United States Constitution by changing election procedures through non-legislative means.
+The Court summarily dismissed the case, unanimously holding that Texas lacked standing to challenge the results of the election held by another state.